The right to be free from unreasonable searches

 - 2. When is a search warrant valid?

-- 3. Exceptions to the warrant requirement
+- 3. What are exceptions to the warrant requirement?

 - 4. Can the police disarm me during a search if I have a Colorado concealed weapon permit (CCW)?